ufal/ParlaStats/documentation/ProgDoc.md

     - Enum class grouping commands for inserting the information about speakers into database tables.
     - **Commands:**
         - `INSERT_ALL` - command for inserting person ID, sex, and birth.
-        - `INSERT_NAME_RECORD` - command for inserting the name reocrds into database.
+        - `INSERT_NAME_RECORD` - command for inserting the name records into database.
         - `INSERT_AFFILIATION_RECORD` - command for inserting the affiliation record into database.
 - #### 2.1.2 OrganisationCommands
     - Enum class grouping commands for inserting information about organisations into database.